-Movements to Master
+Movements to Master (Parenthood “ADLs”)

 1. Chair Getup

-2. Ground Getup
+2. Ground Pickup

-This is a critical one because of the number of times per day you’re faced with needing to bend down to pick something (or someone) up, and the strain this movement places on your core if you do it with poor form (bending at your spine and rounding forward).
-Master this movement now, and then gradually add load.
-It can make a world of difference in reducing lower back pain and speeding your core recovery.
+This is a critical one because of the number of times per day you’re faced with needing to bend down to pick something (or someone) up, and the strain this movement can place on your core if you do it with suboptimal mechanics.
+Master this movement with a lighter load first, then increase the challenge with a heavier load.

-4. Crib Reach
+3. Crib Reach